 We have already reviewed the best 5 star luxury hotels in Singapore.
-In this review, we compare the Marina Bay Sands vs the two Fullerton hotels, Fullerton Bay Singapore and Fullerton Hotel Singapore.
+This review compares the Marina Bay Sands vs. the two Fullerton hotels, Fullerton Bay Singapore and Fullerton Hotel Singapore.

-Singapore, the gateway to Southeast Asia, is an intriguing country that was created by deeply passionate people following their dreams and aspirations.
-It’s a place that serves as a canvas for its people’s wildest imagination, where new experiences are created every day, and where foodies, explorers, collectors, action seekers, culture shapers, and socialisers meet.
+Singapore, the gateway to Southeast Asia, is an intriguing country created by deeply passionate people following their dreams and aspirations.
+It’s a place that serves as a canvas for its people’s wildest imagination, where new experiences are created every day, and where foodies, explorers, collectors, action seekers, culture shapers, and socializers meet.

 Singapore attracts more than 17 million international tourists every year.
 To put this in perspective, this is more than 3 times its total population.
 Some of this may be a result of the 2018 box office movie hit ‘Crazy Rich Asians’.
 This film is largely set in Singapore and has boosted the Lion City’s tourism even further.

 We have already detailed the best hotel club lounges in Singapore which has the Fullerton Club Lounge near the top of our listing.
-Marina Bay Sands does have a VIP club lounge and you can access this VIP room called Club55 if you book a club room.
-This luxurious lounge is on the 55th floor and offers complimentary breakfast, served with unforgettable panoramic views of the city-skyline, Marina Bay, and Gardens by the Bay.
-You can read a magazine, newspaper, laptop or iPad while you savour complimentary afternoon tea.
+Marina Bay Sands does have a VIP club lounge, and you can access this VIP room called Club55 if you book a club room.
+This luxurious lounge is on the 55th floor and offers complimentary breakfast, served with unforgettable panoramic views of the city skyline, Marina Bay, and Gardens by the Bay.
+You can read a magazine, newspaper, laptop, or iPad while you savor complimentary afternoon tea.
 In the evening, indulge in complimentary beverages and canapés as a prelude to exploring the glamorous nightlife at Marina Bay Sands.
 If you are flying out of Singapore airport, you may also need to read our guide on the best airline lounges at Singapore airport.

 The Fullerton is packed with heritage and charm and is also a great choice with a brilliant club lounge.
 It is larger than the Fullerton Bay.
-Both Fullerton hotels are just a 5-10minutes walk away from Raffles Place an MRT interchange which gives you MRT connection to Orchard, Airport line, or Chinatown and Little India (via another line at another station).
-In the evening, there’s lots of food and activity at Boat Quay which is next to Fullerton.
-You can also walk to Chinatown, or take the boat ride down Singapore River to Clarke Quay, Esplanade or Marina Square from here.
+Both Fullerton hotels are just 5 – 10 minutes walk away from Raffles Place, an MRT interchange that gives you MRT connection to Orchard, Airport line, or Chinatown and Little India (via another line at another station).
+In the evening, there’s lots of food and activity at Boat Quay, which is next to Fullerton.
+You can also walk to Chinatown or take a boat ride down Singapore River to Clarke Quay, Esplanade, or Marina Square from here.

 All that said, Marina Bay Sands is iconic and is often cheaper than the Fullerton hotels.
 The Marina Bay Sands pool offers unlimited Instagramable photo opportunities, so if you want to show off to your friends at home, this is the one to pick!